Genez-io/deployapps-landing-page/content/posts/how-to-schedule-tasks-with-genezio.md

 url: how-to-schedule-tasks-with-genezio
 ---

-This guide will walk you through the steps of building a scheduler with genezio.
+This guide will walk you through the steps of building a scheduler with DeployApps.
 Schedulers are automated systems designed to carry out tasks at set intervals or specific times.
 They play a crucial role in various applications and automation.
 Use cases include sending emails, conducting routine database cleanup and database backup, or undertaking data analysis and reporting activities.

 DeployApps makes things easier for you, so you don’t need any additional npm library like node-cron.